Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 ---
 id: hubs-faq
 title: FAQ
-description: How to present content and smoothly run events in Hubs
+description: Common questions about using Hubs
 ---

 ## What is the capacity of a Hubs room?